RakhithJK/BishopFox-sliver-wiki/Sliver-extensions.md

 # Description

-Sliver allows an operator to extend its feature by adding new commands based on third party tools.
+Sliver allows an operator to extend its features by adding new commands based on third party tools.
 A Sliver extension is nothing more than a folder with the following structure:

 - a `manifest.json` file